 Next up is 「お疲れ様です」“Otsukaresamadesu”, which is a phrase that you only use with people inside the company.
 It basically translates to “Thanks for the hard work,” or “you have worked/ you are working hard”.
 This is a greeting that is used at all times during the day as a greeting to people inside the company.
 When you are just walking down the hall, or when you are leaving for the day, this phrase is a must when you work in a Japanese company.
 Writing emails to people inside the company, you always write this right after you write the person’s name.
 When you pick up a call from someone inside the company, you always say this after they state who is calling.

 The most important phrase you can learn for working with someone outside the company is 「お世話になります」”Osewaninarimasu”, which translates into “We are in your care/ Have been in your care”, but is a way of saying “thanks for doing business with us”.
 You always use this on the phone when a customer calls, after they state who they are and what company they are calling from.
-Even if they are not your customer and are not calling for you, you always say this when you answer the phone.
+Even if they are not your customer and are not calling for you, you always say this when you answer the phone, at the person is doing business with your company and not just you.
 You also write this in the next line after the person’s name at the beginning of the email and put 「様」”sama” after their name as an honorific.

 Last, but not least, is 「宜しくお願いします」”Yoroshikuonegishimasu”, which translates to “Thanks in advance” or “thanks for doing this for me”.
 This is complicated to translate into English because I think it is a very Japanese cultural thing to say, but you use it when you are asking anyone to do something for you, or after you have discussed something with someone as a follow up to basically say “Thank you for doing it for me in advance”.
 You write this at the end of any emails as an ending like “Sincerely” or “Best Regards” is in English business emails, and you say it after talking to anyone on the phone.